-This booklet provides information about resources, reporting options, and campus disciplinary procedures for instances of sexual misconduct and violence.
+This booklet provides information about resources and campus disciplinary procedures for instances of sexual misconduct and violence.
+It is specifically intended to provide information for students accused of violating University policy.
 It is not intended to be a comprehensive resource, but rather a source of basic information.
 Individuals are strongly encouraged to consult with the Title IX Coordinator or Deputy Title IX Coordinator for more information.